 There are three main areas to tackle when you have a problem with eating.
-The first one is recognize that not all out-of-control eating has it’s sole roots in problem emotions.
+The first one is recognizing that not all out-of-control eating has it’s sole roots in problem emotions.

 You see, dieting and eating have a strong psychophysiological base.
 When you understand the role that food plays in affecting your emotions and your cravings, you’ll be half way towards feeling better.